 As you know, fleas become populous during the summer season and now the summer is coming and bringing fleas as well.
 Pet owners show concerns and ask so many questions about the flea infestation are dogs and cats and the medical complications which are caused by them.
 For example,

-How fleas spread various infections to dogs and cats?
+How do fleas spread various infections to dogs and cats?

 Can fleas spread tapeworms to your beloved pets?

-How fleas participate in transmission of Bartonella infection in cats and dogs?
+How do fleas participate in the transmission of Bartonella infection in cats and dogs?

 Can fleas cause anemia in cats and dogs?